rohithreddy/athena/readme.md

 ## Why athena?

-Because it is the simplest, yet aesthetically pure static blog generator with paramount focus on the reading experience.
+Because it is the simplest, yet aesthetically pure, static blog generator with paramount focus on the reading experience.
 As a WordPress user since 2007, I think it's time for a change.
 Other static blog generators are too feature-heavy for my taste. athena just works.

 ## Tufte CSS